 Tag Archives: people

 Last week, the Brandon Area Car Enthusiasts held their first Cruisin’ the Dub evening of the season.
 For those of you not from the Brandon area, Cruisin’ the Dub is an event in which people bring their antique or unique cars and angle park them along Rosser Avenue downtown.
 The City closes the street to regular traffic and pedestrians eagerly wander amongst the cars.
 It’s one of few nights when … Continue reading

 Hello all!
 You know, lately I’ve been having trouble thinking of interesting and intelligent blog posts for Colourful Rain and I’ve been trying to figure out why.
 I think part of the reason is that I’m no longer wandering downtown on a daily basis and I’m no longer dealing with the public on a daily basis, so I’m not interacting with as many people.
-(So far, I’ve written fifty-five Colourful … Continue reading
+(So far, I’ve written fifty-four Colourful … Continue reading

 I just got my hair cut a couple days ago and my hair dresser told me a really nice story that I thought I’d share with you.
 My hair dresser is of Italian decent, but she was born and raised in Canada.
 Her mother came to Canada from Italy when she was a young woman, which was probably close to forty years ago.
 She didn’t tell anyone that she was … Continue reading

 It often seems that love has gone MIA these days.
 So many couples aren’t sure what they feel–is it love, infatuation, or just lust?
 But love is still there.
 Love will always be there.
 Sometimes we just have to remind ourselves of what love really is.
 Happy Valentine’s to you and your sweethearts!